dwrobel/flatcam/README.md

 - made sure that when saving a project, the app will try to update the active object from UI form only if there is an active object
 - fix for contextual menus on canvas when using PyQt versions > 5.12.1
 - decision on which mouse button to use for panning is done now once when setting the plotcanvas
+- fix to work with Python 3.8 (closing the application)

 4.04.2020